Sautéed onions (a.k.a. caramelized onions) add a rich flavor to a dish without much work, but it does take more time than you might think.

 What is the best onion to saute?

-The key is to cook the onions are they are reduced, soft and caramelized, and aromatic.
+The key is to cook the onions just until are they are reduced, soft, slightly caramelized, and aromatic.

 Why saute onions?

-Sauteing onions release their sugars and softens the onion and make them sweeter.
+Sauteing onions release their sugars and softens the onion to make them mild and sweet.

 What do you need to saute onions?